rahonalab/CQPweb-docker/README.md

 Before starting, you have to modify two files: .env and secrets.env

 ### .env
-This file is read by docker-compose: you just need to set up your domain (${DOMAINNAME}) and host name (${FIRSTNAME}).
+This file is read by docker-compose: you first need to set up your domain (${DOMAINNAME}) and host name (${FIRSTNAME}).
 The latter is particurarly important, since persistent volumes on the host filesystem are created using this name (see persistent volumes).
+The ${CORPORA} variable defaults to `/var/corpora`, while the ${REGISTRY} variable to `/usr/local/share/cwb/registry`.
+Please make sure that these directories exist!

 ### secrets.env
 This file is read by containers.
 You can safely ignore the Apache environment variables; just modify MySQL variables and LOCALTIME.